Technology / Programming

 8. Wireshark/tshark

-Earlier we mentioned tcpdump.
-When we talk about Wireshark, we typically refer to a gui version of tcpdump.
-Previously it went by the name Ethereal but around 2006 it changed its name.
+Earlier, we mentioned tcpdump.
+When we talk about Wireshark, we typically mean the GUI version of tcpdump.
+Previously called Etherea, it changed its name around 2006.
 In any case, it is an excellent tool for visualizing tcpdump outputs or capturing your own in a gui interface.
-It is also very extensible and has many extensions to aid in visualization that go above and beyond what tcpdump provides.
+It is also highly extensible, with numerous extensions that go beyond tcpdump's built-in visualization.

 For example, you can drill into TCP streams or filter by them.
-In other cases you can decode VoIP streams to listen to the audio and verify the quality.
-It also does a great job at understanding most protocols and providing you the metadata of them in easy to read formats.
+In other cases, you can decode VoIP streams to listen to the audio and verify the quality.
+It also does a great job of understanding most protocols and providing their metadata in easy-to-read formats.
 Tshark is the CLI companion to Wireshark.
-It operates a little like tcpdump except it carries a lot of the logic with it on filtering and extra command line options.
+It operates like tcpdump, except it carries a lot of the logic with it on filtering and extra command line options.

 9. netcat